December 10, 2024

 This family-owned business has chosen a path different to most tapware and brassware brands, bringing their customers something different and special, and refuse to compromise on design or quality.
 This is achieved via the intensely hands-on and passionate work they create, combined with their ability to construct beautiful long-lasting legacy pieces.
 The Faucet Strommen brand is synonymous with high-quality Australian Made tapware and is therefore highly sought after.
 We thank them heartily for their dedication to planting trees for a better future for all.

-Faucet Strommen previously purchased 15 trees for a site at Axe Creek, VIC.
-You can read all about them here.
+In 2023, Faucet Strommen also purchased 15 trees for a site at Axe Creek, VIC.
+You can read about them here.

 Writer – Lou Ridsdale